kluyg/cassandra-schema-fix/README.md

 #### 2. There is keyspace.columnfamily combination that has different cf_id from the schema.

-This can happen if you create columnfamilies automatically in code, which is an anti-pattern in Cassandra and will lead to a big trouble.
+This can happen if you create columnfamilies automatically in your code, which is an anti-pattern in Cassandra and will lead to a big trouble.
 This happened to me and is why I wrote this cassandra-schema-fix in a hurry - I had ~500 columnfamilies and didn't want to deal with fixing it manually.